A baby not blinking may signal neurological issues, eye problems, or developmental delays that require prompt medical evaluation.

 Understanding Blinking in Newborns and Infants

 Blinking is a natural, involuntary action that keeps the eyes moist and protects them from irritants.
-In adults, blinking happens roughly 15-20 times per minute.
+In adults, blinking often happens around 14-17 times per minute.
 But what about babies?
-Newborns blink far less frequently, sometimes only once every few minutes in the first few weeks of life.
+Newborns blink far less frequently, and the American Association for Pediatric Ophthalmology and Strabismus notes that babies blink about 2 times a minute.
 This is because their nervous systems are still developing and their eyes are adjusting to the new world around them.

 However, blinking is more than just a reflex—it also reflects neurological health and sensory processing.
 When a baby doesn’t blink at all or blinks very infrequently beyond the newborn phase, it raises concerns for parents and healthcare providers alike.